Luisvacson/Frogst/README.md

 # Frogst
-Actually, the major developer of this game is not "Luisvacson", but "Cloudiannn".
+The major developer of this game is Cloudiannn actually.

-However, "Luisvacson" offered the bgm.
+Luisvacson offered the bgm and helped with the program uploading.